 Sending the sweet stuff your way

 When you order from us, you’re ordering from real people.
 Each bottle of Apis Mercantile honey is bottled by hand in our facility in Charleston, SC.
 The honey that fills each bottle is the result of thousands of labor hours of both the honeybees and the artisan beekeepers that tend the hives in each of our partnered-apiaries.
-Beekeepers are true artists, and we are proud to partner with so many small apiaries in communities all over the world.
+Beekeepers are true artists, and we are proud to partner with so many small apiaries in communities all over Southeastern United States.
 It truly takes a hive.
 Thanks for being part of ours.

 We do not believe in making a profit at any price and we do not view our relationships as a zero-sum game.
 Around the office we have a saying: "All ships rise at high tide."
 We want to operate in a way that is honest, open, accountable, and focused on the well-being of the members of our community and larger supply chain.

 Traditionally, big honey companies work with food brokers and middle-men in order to secure a stable supply chain of and a dependable source of honey.
 This sourcing method often overlooks quality and sustainability in the name of a reliable supply chain.
 This method means the beekeeper has little to no agency or control over the price they receive, or the quality of the final product.
 This method puts profit over people.

 By cutting out all of the middle men and working directly with beekeepers, we hugely increase the amount of money we can pay our partnered apiaries.
 It means we are able to work with much smaller apiaries who in a traditional model would have lacked the capital or resources to export or scale.
 This means more of the money stays with our partnered beekeepers and in their communities.
 Our focus is and always will be on quality, sustainability, and positively impacting the world around us.